alertlogic/al-agent-container/README.md

-# Alert Logic Agent Container for Kubernetes, ECS, EB, and Docker
+# Alert Logic Agent Container for Kubernetes, ECS, Elastic Beanstalk, and Docker

 This repository contains definitions and instructions to deploy the Alert Logic Agent Container (al-agent-container) to the following platforms: